 West End Pride SAY Soccer Teams

-The FC Cincinnati Foundation funds and provides oversight over SAY (Soccer Association for Youth) Soccer teams in the West End for children ages 4-15.
-The West End Pride is a free soccer program for all children who live or attend school within the West End, and is part of the national program that was founded in Cincinnati.
-More than 100 children signed up for the Spring 2019 season and it’s expected that registration will continue to rise rapidly over time.
+he FC Cincinnati Foundation funds and coordinates SAY soccer teams in the West End for children ages 4-15.
+The West End Pride is a free soccer program for all children who live or attend school within the West End community.
+Each season over 100 players participate with registration growing each session.
 Along with learning the game and playing against peers in other communities, participants received a full uniform, shin guards and cleats.

-With the goal provide a safe space for children to play in Cincinnati, the FC Cincinnati Foundation has committed to build a minimum of 10 mini pitches throughout the City of Cincinnati over the next five years.
+With the goal to provide a safe space for children to play in Cincinnati, the FC Cincinnati Foundation has committed to build a minimum of 10 mini pitches throughout the City of Cincinnati over the next five years.
 The first FC Cincinnati Foundation mini pitch built in March 2019 is located at the Lincoln Recreation Center in the West End.
 The goal of the mini-pitch initiative is to build the play spaces in locations with good connections to soccer programming and a need for youth engagement.